 50 Walnut Street, Monrovia

-Brand new this year, A Monrovia Hometown Christmas will take place on Saturday, November 30, beginning at 10 am.
+Brand new this year, A Monrovia Hometown Christmas will take place on Saturday, November 29, beginning at 10 am.
 Presented by the Monrovia Festival and Community Association, The Town of Monrovia and several individuals and local businesses, this promises to be a day filled with holiday cheer!
-Enjoy a Christmas tree lighting, cookies with Santa, vendor booths, a live nativity scene, and even a parade of golf carts, UTVs and tractors, all decorated for the holiday!
+Enjoy a 5K Reindeer Run & Snowman Walk, Christmas tree lighting, cookies with Santa, vendor booths, a live nativity scene, and even a parade of golf carts, UTVs and tractors, all decorated for the holiday!

 Jimmy Nash City Park, Martinsville

-On the Saturday after Thanksgiving, enjoy not just one, but two Martinsville holiday traditions!
-The WCBK Christmas Light Parade and the Winter Wonderland Festival of Lights event at Jimmy Nash City Park will both take place on November 30.
-The second annual WCBK Christmas Parade will step off at 5:30 pm.
-This fun parade of lights will travel down Washington Street from Downtown Martinsville to Home Avenue before ending at Jimmy Nash Park, just in time for the Winter Wonderland Festival of Lights kickoff event.
-Twinkling holiday lights throughout the park come to life and families gather for photos, crafts and carols.
-Right in step with the gift giving nature of the holiday season, this is the event that keeps on giving - because if you can't be there on the night of the lighting (Nov.
-30 this year), you can still come enjoy the lights throughout the holiday season!
+On the Saturday after Thanksgiving, enjoy an iconic Martinsville holiday traditions!
+The Winter Wonderland Festival of Lights event at Jimmy Nash City Park will take place on November 29.
+Twinkling holiday lights throughout the park will come to life and families will gather for photos, crafts and carols.
+Right in step with the gift giving nature of the holiday season, this is the event that keeps on giving - because if you can't be there on the night of the lighting, you can still come enjoy the lights throughout the holiday season!
 They'll remain lit from dusk until the park closes, every night until after New Year's Day.
 Drive through any evening you happen to be in town! **Please note: The park now closes at 9 pm.
 If you are inside the park, the automatic gate will open to let you out, but you cannot drive into the park after 9 pm.

 Brickhouse on Main, Martinsville

-Brickhouse on Main will present their second annual Holly Jolly Party with Santa and Mrs. Claus on Tuesday and Wednesday, December 2, 3, and 5.
+Brickhouse on Main will present their annual Holly Jolly Party with Santa and Mrs. Claus on December 2 and 3.
+This year's event will have a Santa's Workshop Adventure Theme!
 This fun event features holiday snacks, reindeer games, craft stations, gifts and more!
-Tickets include a light meal, photo opportunities, individual time with Santa, gifts, games and more.
+Tickets include food, photo opportunities, time with Santa, fun activities, and more.
 Cost is $20 per child and $10 per adult.
-A family package is available for $50 per family (two kids and two adults; additional participants are $10 each).
-Specify which date and number of attendees when you purchase tickets.
+Specify which date and number of attendees when you purchase tickets at hollyjollyevent.com.

 MartinselFest